 Your fourth year brings it all together and some consider it the best year.

-You’ll spend time on the wards (6 weeks) and admitting (3 weeks, 1 week is dedicated to cardiology admissions) but the remainder of your time really is spent building your outpatient and subspecialty skills.
-You have 5 weeks of med peds ambulatory and 2 weeks of geriatrics.
-Last but not least, you have 8 weeks of elective time available which is great!
+You’ll spend time on the wards (6-weeks) and admitting (3-weeks, 1-week is dedicated to cardiology admissions) but the remainder of your time really is spent building your outpatient and subspecialty skills.
+You have five weeks of Med/Peds ambulatory and two weeks of Geriatrics.
+Last but not least, you have eight weeks of elective time available which is great!
 Some of our residents have used this time to pursue medical mission trips and explore opportunities not available at our institution.

 Pediatrics

-Your fourth year is balanced with 4 weeks each on wards, NICU and Peds ED.
-You’ll have 8 elective weeks to further explore areas of interest or even travel as above.
+Your fourth year is balanced with four weeks each on wards, NICU and Peds ED.
+You’ll have eight elective weeks to further explore areas of interest or even travel as above.
 You also will be doing your community block/rotation.
-This four week rotation is unique to pediatrics.
+This four-week rotation is unique to pediatrics.
 You’ll spend time working with our outpatient general pediatrics, doing advocacy work, working with our child abuse attendings and presenting a topic to one of our local schools.